Hyp-ed/workshop-bot/controllers/scripts/stage10/README.md

             ```c++
             double get_voltage();
             ```
-        * Open `bms.cpp`, locate place for TASK 9 and copy the following code there (you can change the number)
+        * Open `bms.cpp`, locate place for TASK 9 and copy the following code there.
+Change the 0 to something else.
             ```c++
             double BatteryManagementSystem::get_voltage()
             {